 Tough, outdoor work in cold, wet conditions is no picnic for your feet.
 Standard work or snow boots are great, but they just don’t offer the full package of protection you need.
-For the ultimate outdoor comfort and safety on the job, you need insulated winter work boots.
+For the ultimate outdoor comfort and safety on the job, you need the best winter work boots.

 What makes winter work boots better than regular boots?